Spokane River water or watershed scenery in Washington

 Best flows

 Use USGS 12422500 at Spokane as the core live trend.
-Moderate, stable flow with cool water is the best trout fit; high water, heat, or sudden flow changes should move the plan to bank observation, bass water, or another river.
+Moderate, stable flow with cool water is the best trout fit.
+High water, heat, or sudden flow changes should move the plan to bank observation, bass water, or another river.

-When to skip
+When to leave

 Skip redband trout fishing when water temperatures are high, when WDFW rules or posted access are unclear, when urban runoff or safety conditions look poor, or when the day would require wading pushy canyon water alone.